"Did You Know..."

 1838...Samuel Morse demonstrates the

-He uses what has become known as Morse code.
-Although Sanuel Morse is
+He uses what becomes known as Morse code.
+Although Samuel Morse is

 given credit for the invention of Morse code, it is his friend Alfred Vail who

 makes the code easier to use.
 He assigns shorter codes to commonly used